samblenny/txtseq/README.md

 3. The third section summarizes `mem_free()` measurements. (see `code.py`)

-4. The last section has debug prints of the ms timestamps and 3-byte message hexdumps for scheduled MIDI messages.
-It's kinda boring to see collected all togethre in a text document, but if you run the code, you can see the messages print to the console at their scheduled times.
-All the note on and note off velocities are fixed at 100 (`0x64`).
+4. The last section has debug prints of the ms timestamps when each MIDI event got sent by my Trinket M0.
+You can use these to check USB MIDI output latency for chord notes by comparing timestamps (e.g. 7661, 7661, 7662).

 ## Reading the Code